ahryho/pop-strat-hapmap/README.md

 The purpose was to perform a multivariate approach of the dataset such as visualization and clustering, and to build predictive models that could classify the given populations.
-As classification algorithms, k-nearest neighbor (k-NN), Linear and Quadratic Discriminative Analysis, Naive Bayes, Support Vector Machine (SVM), Deci- sion Trees and Random Forest were used to evaluate the success of the models according to their accuracy, specificity, sensitivity.
+As classification algorithms, k-nearest neighbor (k-NN), Linear and Quadratic Discriminative Analysis, Naive Bayes, Support Vector Machine (SVM), Decision Trees and Random Forest were used to evaluate the success of the models according to their accuracy, specificity, sensitivity.